CTV vs. OTT: The Key Differences

 All CTV is OTT.

-(Because you're streaming internet-delivered content on a TV.) -
+(Because you're streaming internet-delivered content on a TV.)Not all OTT is CTV.

 (You can watch OTT services on your phone, laptop, or tablet.)